On pseudoeffective cones of projective bundles and volume function: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Krishna Hanumanthu and Nabanita Ray for many fruitful discussions.
-The first author is supported financially by SERB-NPDF fellowship (File no : PDF/2021/00028).
+We are grateful to the referee for a careful reading and the many suggestions which improved the paper.
+The first author is partially supported by SERB-NPDF fellowship (File no : PDF/2021/00028).
+The second author is partially supported by SERB SRG Grant SRG/2023/001006.
 The first author also like to thank IIT Bombay for its hospitality where the work is initiated.